alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

-Web Servers, Aplication Servers and Databases
+Web Servers, Application Servers, and Databases
 --------------------------

 The load balancer also plays a pivotal role in directing requests to either